PeterBrain/http-esp8266-lamp/README.md

 ## Todo
 Here are some ideas for leftover times in the future:
-* pure functions
-  * whenever possible
 * rf receiver
   * receive command from rf remote
 * second lamp
   * ability to control
   * brightness, hue, saturation
-* mqtt
-  * better protocol for this application
 * web interface
   * serial monitor
     * debugging via webinterface